gforien/extend-aesr/README.md

 - [x] Remove the update notice
 - [x] Add debug logs
 - [x] Add an checkbox to hide the sidebar
+- [ ] Open without needing an active tab
+- [ ] Open service menu on key pressed
+- [ ] Add icons for the list of services
+- [ ] Add filter support for the list of services
+- [ ] Add arrow keys support
+- [ ] Align account number to the right
+- [ ] Make account numbers selectable

 ### How does AESR work ?
 - popup.js